PMET-public/module-datainstall-graphql/README.md

 	}

-**products**: Use to create the `reviews.json` file.
-This product query will retrieve the information necessary to populate product reviews.
+**reviews (products)**: Use to create the `reviews.json` file.
+The product query contains the data necessary to populate product reviews.
+So, there is no unique reveiws query.
 Search and filter functionality follows the documented features of the products query

 	query{
 		products(